Montana/terraform-provider-profitbricks-deprecated/README.md

 cd ~/terraform
 ```

-Create a text file with extension `.tf`:
+Create the text file `main.tf`.
+Terraform utilizes files with the extension `.tf` for configuration. **Please Note:** ALL files with the extension `.tf` **WILL** be parsed when running `terraform`, so don't use that extension for files that you don't want it to see.

+In a Linux or Mac shell you might utilize `vi`, but any text editor should suffice.

 ```
 vi main.tf
 ```

-Copy following into main.tf:
+Copy following into `main.tf`:

 ```
+// Credentials (unless you are using environment variables for these) provider "profitbricks" {
+  username = "profitbricks_username"
+  password = "profitbricks_password"
+  timeout = 100
+}

 //Virtual Data Center
 resource "profitbricks_datacenter" "main" {
   name = "datacenter 01"
   location = "us/las"
-  description = "description of the datacenter"
+  description = "Description of the Virtual Data Center" }
-}

 //Public lan